Skip main navigation

 How is mortgage interest calculated?

+Mortgage interest rates are calculated using complex formulas based on current market conditions, lender criteria, inflation, and your individual financial factors.
 Lenders typically use the federal funds rate set by the U.S. Federal Reserve to establish their prime rate for mortgage interest.
 The prime rate is a benchmark financial institutions use to determine interest rates for all types of mortgage loans.
-From there, lenders will look at your individual financial factors, including:
+From there, lenders will look at financial factors you can control to set your interest rate, such as:

 Viewing your estimated APR is the best way to compare lenders and understand your total cost of borrowing.
 See what type of rates you may qualify for by pre-qualifying with us at Zillow Home Loans today.*